-Genevieve is a Research Analyst in the Organised Crime and Policing team at RUSI.
+Genevieve is a Research Fellow in the Organised Crime and Policing team at RUSI.
 Her research focuses on the community-level impacts of organised crime and terrorism and illicit trades such as drug, firearms and people trafficking.

 Before joining RUSI, Genevieve completed an MSc (Distinction) in Political Psychology of International Relations at the University of Birmingham where her dissertation focused on the interrelations between organised crime and conflict in Colombia after the 2016 peace agreement.
 She also holds a BA (Hons) in International Relations and Ethics from the University of Exeter.